 Doesn't all of that remind you of a car's dashboard?
 The dashboard essentially tells you how your car is performing overall.
 The dashboard lets you make quick decisions in real-time.
 There are several gauges, three of which are the most important and relevant.
 Speedometer, Tachometer, and Odometer.
 It is no wonder they say sales leaders drive the business.
 In the sections that follow, let's take a look at how this real-life analogy applies to the world of sales from a sales leader's perspective.

 The speedometer on a car's dashboard is used to measure the speed at which you are travelling.
 It is a measure of how well your business is responding to the input.
 In other words, in pure sales terms, this translates to how quickly a prospect moves through the sales cycle.
 Can we say this also measures the effectiveness of your sales processes?
 Sure you can.
 A sales leader will also try to infer from a sales speedometer, how much faster can the sales engine be driven.
 What follows from the readings of a sales speedometer includes sales predictions, calculating the cost of resources required for any ramp up and measures to avoid any burnout.
-Another takeaway for sales leaders from this sales speedometer is whether they need to compensate for a lack of sales efficiency by shoring up headcount or even optimizing product pricing.
+Another takeaway for sales leaders from this sales speedometer is whether they need to compensate for a lack of sales efficiency, determined by the sales efficiency formula,by shoring up headcount or even optimizing product pricing.

 The tachometer on the dashboard gives an idea about how hard the engine is working.
 The effort that is being put in or the energy being utilized to achieve sales is one parameter that this tachometer can measure.
 In sales lingo, this translates to measuring coverage ratio, sales capacity and cost of sales metrics.
 Basically how much are you burning to achieve your sales targets?
 This directly translates to measuring the efficiency of your sales processes.
 The better the efficiency of your sales processes the higher the speed you stand to gain on the speedometer.